script-money/sorare-nba-lineup-tool/README.md

 2. `poetry run python query_position_players.py` will request all player current position (once a week)
 3. `poetry run python query_injure_and_match.py` will request all injure and matches in data folder (once a week)
 4. change `config/config.py` if need, then `poetry run python compute.py` will compute results.txt to data folder

+PS: It is recommended to get the latest injury report within 20 minutes of the end of the game week

 ## search in all nba players